-Our panel discussions are hosted by experts and fans alike.
-They are scheduled throughout the day in our two panel rooms, one upstairs and one downstairs.
+Our panel discussions were hosted by experts and fans alike.
+They were scheduled throughout the day in our two panel rooms, one upstairs and one downstairs.

 The Bechdel Test and Fandom